spiral/docs/filters/composite.md

 ```

 ## Composite Filters
-You are use nested child filters as part of larger composite filter.
+You can use nested child filters as part of larger composite filter.
 Use prefix `.` (root) in order to do that:

 ```php
 class CompositeFilter extends Filter